 Police do not have the identity of the fourth woman.

 Tallying Up the Charges

 Robbery is, of course, illegal.
-However, none of this incident sounds as if it was planned very well.
+However, none of these incidents sounds as if it was planned very well.
 Perhaps the point was to start an argument with the cashier to cause some kind of distraction and then grab the money from the register.
-However, once the money was taken from the register and the pepper spray was discharged inside the restaurant, it became armed robbery.
-Additionally, if anyone suffered injury because of the pepper spray, the police could charge that as battery.
+However, once the money was taken from the register and the pepper spray was discharged inside the restaurant, it became an armed robbery.
+Additionally, if anyone suffered injury because of the pepper spray, the police could charge that as a battery.
 In fact, they could probably charge battery anyway simply because the pepper spray was discharged.

 How the Prosecution Will Unfold

 It is typical in situations like this for police to fill in the blanks with information gleaned directly from the suspects.
 At this point, all three suspects are facing armed robbery charges which can result in life sentences under certain situations.
 None of them would be facing armed robbery charges had the pepper spray not been deployed in the restaurant.